Coronavirus Information Centre

 A collection of resources and links for community nurses and allied health professionals.

-New report on the effect of the Covid-19 pandemic on the UK’s nursing and residential homes
+The effect of Covid-19 on the UK’s nursing and residential homes

-In May and June of 2020, a survey of the QNI’s Care Home Nurses Network was carried out by the QNI International Community Nursing Observatory (ICNO) to understand more about the impact of Covid-19 on the Care Home Nurse workforce within the UK.
+A survey of the QNI’s Care Home Nurses Network was carried out by the QNI International Community Nursing Observatory (ICNO) to understand more about the impact of Covid-19 on the Care Home Nurse workforce.
 Read the report and the press release here.

 QNI Rapid Training plans